PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Windows-ArduinoUnoR3.md

 <img src="images/tutorial-windows-uno-1.png" height="400">

-## Step 6: Flash the .hex into the Pro Micro.
+## Step 6: Flash the .hex into the Arduino.

 1. Run the FLIP program that you downloaded earlier.
 2. `Device` -> `Select`.
 Select `ATmega16U2` and click OK.